SumDimGoy/nodereact-example/README.md

   COOKIE_KEY = <Hash/Cookie Key>
   STRIPE_PUBLISHABLE_KEY = <Stripe Publishable API Key>
   STRIPE_SECRET_KEY = <Stripe Secret API Key>
+  SENDGRID_KEY = <Sendgrid API Key>
+  REDIRECT_DOMAIN = <deployment url or localhost:3000>
   ```

  * [Deploying NodeJS on Heroku](https://devcenter.heroku.com/articles/deploying-nodejs)

+ * Log into your Sendgrid account, and navigate to Settings > Mail Settings > Event Webhook
+   * Copy the deployment url into the HTTP Post URL field.
+Make sure that 'clicked' events are checked to be posted.
+Save.

 * It is recommended to have separate databases for each deployment.
 Verify that your application is running by navigating to the application's URL in the browser.

-To test your payment API functionality, you may use the following dummy information:
+* To test payment API functionality, use the following dummy information:<br />

-	* The verification portion is not necessary and can be closed) <br>
+  <ul>(The verification portion is not necessary and can be closed) <br /></ul>
 	<ul>Email: anyaddress@abc123.com</ul>
 	<ul>Card Number: 4242 4242 4242 4242<br></ul>
 	<ul>Exp: 12/20</ul>